 For a secure surface, cut the boards for the top of the sawhorse to a length that is equal to 80-85% of the depth measurement of your tabletop.

-Linseed Oil painted on the lumber after the stain is dried and set can add a richness to the grain, but since I did this project in the dead of winter and was desperately ready to move the wood out of my freezing workshop and into the house, I skipped the oil, and hit it later with some beeswax furniture polish.
+Linseed Oil painted on the lumber after the stain is dried and set (About 12-24 hours) can add a richness to the grain, but since I did this project in the dead of winter and was desperately ready to move the wood out of my freezing workshop and into the house, I skipped the oil, and hit it later with some beeswax furniture polish.

 Once your sawhorses are assembled, you can place your tabletop across the top.
 If your tabletop is heavy and your sawhorses are sufficiently wide to keep the top stable, you should not need to permanently attach the tabletop to the sawhorses.
+If you have ANY doubt about stability or if you’ll have children in your home, definitely secure the tabletop to the sawhorses.

 This is a fun project that anyone can do!
 Even if you don’t have access to a saw, you can just have the lumberyard staff cut the 4 or 5 2×4’s into the 10 boards needed for this project.
 (Tip: some of the big box stores are charging per-cut for board cutting now.
-Save money by asking the clerk helping you to stack boards, so they can cut four legs to length with one cut!)
+Save money by asking the clerk helping you to stack boards, so they can cut four legs with one cut!)

 Using a Barn Door as a Table Top – FAQ

 Winter 2016 Update: This table sold as part of my recent downsizing to fit into a downtown Seattle apartment, and it was truly one of the toughest furniture-related goodbyes!
 I’ve had a few questions about using a barn door as a table top.
-Primarily: “Does the uneven surface of a barn door table top cause a problem when using as a work surface?”
+Primarily: “Does the uneven surface of a barn door table top cause a problem when using it as a work surface?”

 Answer: No. Well, kind of yes, but mostly no. I mostly used this table for photography, organizing, and creating art.
-For the first two, the uneven surface was never a problem, but for painting or modeling I did need to get creative.
+For the first two, the uneven surface was never a problem, but for painting or modeling, I did need to get creative.
 Solution: a lightweight, very rigid board that would not scratch my vintage barn door table top.
-After some brainstorming, I ended up purchasing a giant polyethylene cutting board like you’d find in a kitchen.
-It’s rigidity made up for the uneven surface, as long as I placed it over one of the crossbeam supports, and the large size meant it had enough contact with the raised portions of the barn door to stay stable.
+After some brainstorming, I ended up purchasing a giant polyethylene cutting board like you’d find in a commercial kitchen.
+It’s rigidity made up for the uneven surface (as long as I placed it over one of the crossbeam supports), and the large size meant it had enough contact with the raised portions of the barn door to stay stable.
 As a bonus, the cutting board was impervious to my Exacto knife so I could cut right on my work surface, then slip the cutting board behind the larger desk when not in use.